-If you have set up a printer as described in Chapter 3, then selecting Print will produce a print out of whichever caption is on the screen.
-If you select Print without a suitable printer on-line, you will hear a beep and see an error message to that effect.
-A serial printer can be used after an appropriate operating system call in Help.
-The printer itself can be configured before the Domesday Discs are booted up or via a machine code printer driver called from System within Help).
+If you have set up a printer as described in Chapter 3, then selecting Print will produce a printout of whichever caption is on the screen.
+If you select Print without a suitable printer on-line, the system will "hang".
+A printer can be used after an appropriate operating system call in Help.
+The printer itself can be configured before the Domesday Discs are booted up or via the PRINTER command from System within Help.